Think This Improvement Area is Right for Your Lake?

 - Reduce the amount of time and money spent on property maintenance

-- Provide an instant learning ground and playground for children and youth
+- Provide an instant learning ground and playground for everyone

 The Blue Lakes Program has put together resources on how property owners can ensure their shorelands are healthy and intact.
 You can launch this guide below!